linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 7 - Applied Portfolio Management/Chapter 28 - Investment Policy and CFA Framework.md

 7. When allocating investment funds between tax-protected and other accounts, investors will minimize their overall tax burden by holding the least tax-advantaged asset (e.g., bonds) in their tax-protected accounts [e.g., IRAs or 401(k) plans].
 The general investment rule is to hold the least tax-advantaged assets in the tax-protected plan and the most tax-advantaged assets outside of it.
 8. Pension plans are either defined contribution plans or defined benefit plans.
 Defined contribution plans are in effect retirement funds held in trust for the employee by the employer.
 The employees in such plans bear all the risk of the plan's assets and often have some choice in the allocation of those assets.
 Defined benefit plans give the employees a claim to a money-fixed annuity at retirement.
 The annuity level is determined by a formula that takes into account years of service and the employee's wage or salary history.

-risk-return trade-off personal trusts defined contribution plans defined benefit plans endowment funds whole-life insurance policy term insurance variable life policy
+### Key Terms

+- risk-return trade-off
+- personal trusts
+- defined contribution plans
+- defined benefit plans
+- endowment funds
+- whole-life insurance policy
+- term insurance
+- variable life policy
+- universal life policy
+- liquidity
+- investment horizon
-universal life policy liquidity investment horizon prudent investor rule asset universe tax-deferral option
+- prudent investor rule
+- asset universe
+- tax-deferral option

-tax-protected retirement plans deferred annuities fixed annuities variable annuities immunization
+- tax-protected retirement plans
+- deferred annuities
+- fixed annuities
+- variable annuities
+- immunization

 KEY TERMS